 - PHIL-P 106 Introduction to Problems of Philosophy provides a taste of central issues in philosophy.

-- PHIL-P 105 Thinking and Reasoning focuses on critical thinking, exploring what is involved in reasoning well and on the quirks of the human mind that can get in our way.
+- PHIL-P 105 Critical Thinking focuses on critical thinking, exploring what is involved in reasoning well and on the quirks of the human mind that can get in our way.

 - PHIL-P 141 Introduction to Ethical Theories and Problems provides an overview of major ethical theories, focusing on the rich historical and contemporary theories that aim to help us figure out what we should do, how we should live, and why.